ThomasLdev/tinie-bakerie/.opencode/README.md

 ```
 .opencode/
+├── README.md                    # This file - quick navigation
 ├── MAIN-INSTRUCTIONS.md         # Core instructions for all agents
+├── MCP-USAGE-GUIDE.md          # Which MCP tools to use when (IMPORTANT!)
+├── STRUCTURE.md                # Visual directory overview
 ├── agents/                      # Specialized agents for specific tasks
 │   ├── feature-developer.md     # Implementing new features (TDD workflow)
 │   ├── bug-fixer.md            # Debugging and fixing bugs